-Usually, a measurement should have the following two features: (i) The interaction between the measuring apparatus $\R$ and the measured system may induce transition among the subspaces $\HH_\mu$ related to a R-observable $A_{\{\mu\}}$ of $\R$; and (ii) after a measurement process, the measuring apparatus has some definite value $\mu$ of the R-observable.
+A general measurement has the following two basic features: (i) In the process of measurement, the interaction between the measuring apparatus $\R$ and the measured system may induce transition among subspaces $\HH_\mu$ related to a R-observable $A_{\{\mu\}}$ of $\R$, and (ii) after the measurement process, the measuring apparatus has some definite value $\mu$ of the R-observable.

-Next, we show that, for appropriately designed measurement schemes, it is possible to derive the contents of the axiom of measurement in the standard formalism of quantum mechanics.
-Let us consider a measurement on an observable $B$ of a system $\cs$, with normalized eigenvectors $|b\ra $, $ B |b\ra =b|b\ra $.
-Suppose the initial vector has a product form, satisfying the Initial-vector-restriction, \be |\Psi(t_0)\ra= \left ( \sum_b C_b(t_0) |b\ra \right ) |R_0 \ra , \ee where $|R_0\ra \in \HH_\R$ is normalized.
-The measured system $\cs$ is a part of the environment $\E$ of $\R$.
-For brevity, in this section, we do not explicitly mention other systems in the environment $\E$, though they do exist.
+Let us consider an initial state of the total system described by $|\Psi(t_0)\ra $, which satisfies the initial-vector restriction.
+Suppose the non-transition condition (\ref{NCC}) is satisfied by Schr\"{o}dinger evolution $|\Psi(t)\ra $ within a time interval $[\tau_1,t_1]$ and with respect to a R-observable $A_{\{ \mu \}}$ of $\R$, where $\tau_1> t_0$ and $t_1-\tau_1>\tau_d$.
+Then, at the time $t_1$, according to the assumption of specified MsD, the total system $\R+\E$ also has the specified mixed-state description that, with a probability $\la \Psi(t_1) |\Pm |\Psi(t_1)\ra$, it is described by $\Pm |\Psi(t_1)\ra $, possessing a definite value $\mu$ of $\R$.
+In principle, from the recorded value $\mu$ of the measuring apparatus $\R$, some information can be obtained about the measured system denote by $\cs$, which is a part of the environment $\E$.
+We use $\E_1$ to denote the rest part of $\E$, i.e., $\E = \cs + \E_1$.

-Schr\"{o}dinger evolution of $|\Psi(t_0)\ra $ in Eq.~(\ref{ini-s}) can be written as \be |\Psi (t)\ra = \sum_b C_b(t) |b\ra |R_b(t)\ra , \ee with normalized $|R_b(t)\ra$.
-Suppose the interaction process can be designed, such that, for a time $\tau_1$, (i) each $|R_b(\tau_1)\ra$ lies in a subspace $\HH_{\R\mu}$ and can be written as $|R_{\mu (b)}(\tau_1)\ra$, where $\mu$ is a function of $b$, with $\mu(b) \ne \mu(b')$ for $b \ne b'$, (ii) within a time interval $[\tau_1,t_1]$ with $t_1-\tau_1>\tau_d$, the non-transition condition (\ref{NCC}) is satisfied.
-Then, at the time $t_1$, according to the assumption of MsD, in addition to the description $|\Psi(t)\ra $, the composite system $\R+\cs$ also has the following description: Namely, with a probability $|C_a(t_1)|^2 = |C_a(\tau_1)|^2$, it is described by $|b\ra |R_{\mu (b)}(t_1)\ra $, with $\cs$ described by $|b\ra $ and $\R$ possessing a definite value of $\mu$.
-The value of $b$ can be inferred from the value of $\mu$ obtained after the measurement, which in principle can be recorded (perhaps after some amplification process).
-Thus, we get the basic contents of the axiom of measurement in the standard formalism of quantum mechanics.
+To get concrete information from a measurement, there should be further restriction to the interaction process.
+Of particular interest is a type of interaction process, for which